3-5-2 Formation – The Ultimate Coaching Guide

 The best defenses are built on good positioning, communication, and teamwork.

 The strengths of the 3-5-2 formation (possession, attacking options, and defensive stability) all derive from the wingback position.

-The ideal wingback would is very fit, speedy, and a good dribbler with a decent delivery!
-On top of that, they need to be tactically disciplined to help out in both attack and defence when required.
+On top of that, they need to be tactically disciplined to help out in both attack and defense when required.

-A lot is asked of them so it is becoming an increasingly specialised position that is perfect for an all-rounder.
+A lot is asked of them so it is becoming an increasingly specialized position that is perfect for an all-rounder.

-They must constantly be up and down the pitch, providing passing angles and options to the central midfielders.
+They must be up and down the pitch constantly, providing passing angles and options for the central midfielders.

-Their movement is what gives the midfielders space and time to operate in the centre.
+Their movement is what gives the midfielders space and time to operate in the center.

 If they are ill-disciplined and constantly stay forward, the opposition may overload and overrun the areas behind them.